NidaSagri/hype-ticket/README.md

 # hype-ticket

-this is an online movie ticket management system project.
+this is an online movie ticket management system project in python.